Leadwerks/Benchmarks/README.md

 The shadow map size in Ultra Engine is set to 128 to prevent the GPU from running out of video memory.
 I do not know what exact resolutions correspond to the Unity shadow map settings.

 Culling in this test is very minimal, since there are only three renderable objects, so it's purely just a test of updating draw speed.
-In a more complex scene I would expect to see a larger discrepency between the two renderers, as we see in the culling test.
+In a more complex scene I would expect to see a larger discrepency between the two renderers.
+This test has a lot of lights but the cost of calculating a visibility set for each shadow map render should be very low.

 ### Animation ###